joshuar/go-hass-agent/docs/agent/agent.md

   config.
 It will also create a new config (prompting the user for required details via `runRegistrationWorker`) if needed.

-## Workers

-- Most of the agent work is done by worker functions, named `runSomethingWorker`.
-  - For example, to track and update location, there is `runLocationWorker` in `internal/agent/location.go`.
-- Once the config has been loaded, all the worker functions are started in separate goroutines.

 ### Contexts

 The agent creates a cancellable context for itself.
-Any worker goroutines should derive their own contexts from this (adding their own timeouts, cancellations as needed).
+Any platform code should accept this context and handle cancellation of it gracefully (adding their own timeouts, cancellations as needed).

 ## Data Updates